Bank of Cyprus PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Bank of Cyprus, PPI may have been attached to a customer's policy by Bank of Cyprus, in some cases without their knowledge.
-Bank of Cyprus may have denied a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Bank of Cyprus, PPI may have been added to a customer's policy by Bank of Cyprus, in some cases without their knowledge.
+Bank of Cyprus may have rejected a credit application if PPI was refused by the customer.

 Bank of Cyprus PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Bank of Cyprus.